Bailiff: Ushers, beadles and tipstaffs

 In medieval France court bailiffs did not exist as such, but their functions were carried out by several court officers.
 The ussier (modern huissier), or usher, originally the doorkeeper, kept order in the court.
 The somoneor (mod. semonneur), or court crier, adjourned and called the court to order and announced its orders or directions.
 The bedel (mod. bedeau), or beadle, was the court's messenger and served process, especially summonses (sumunse, somonse, mod. semonce).
 And finally the sergens (mod. sergent), or tipstaff, enforced judgments of the court, seized property, and made arrests.
 The tipstaff's badge of authority was his verge, or staff, made of ebony, about 30 cm long, decorated with copper or ivory, and mandatory after 1560.

 The Parlement courts consolidated most of these functions in its tipstaff (varlet), and the rest of the court system followed suit as the tipstaff was given the broadest powers.
 During the Renaissance, the four officers were reduced to two—the huissier and sergent—who took on all these functions, with the distinction being that the huissier served in higher courts and sergent in bailie courts (sergent royal) and manorial courts (sergent de justice).
 In 1705 the two professions were fused by royal edict under the name huissier.

 Low Countries and German-speaking lands

-The office of bailiff was historically used in Flanders, Zealand, the Netherlands, Hainault, and in northern France.
+The office of bailiff was historically used in Flanders, Zeeland, the Netherlands, Hainault, and in northern France.
 The bailiff was a civil servant who represented the ruler in town and country.
 In Flanders the count usually appointed the bailiff.

 In the Low Countries and German-speaking Europe this position was known as baljuw (from bailli), but other words were used such as schout "reeve, (medieval) bailiff" (Holland, Antwerp, Mechelen, 's-Hertogenbosch, Turnhout), meier "majordomo" (Asse, Leuven), drossāte "steward, seneschal" (other parts of Brabant), amman (Brussels), and Amtmann and Ammann (Germany, Switzerland, Austria).
 The Amtmann was the senior official appointed by a territorial lord to oversee the administration and jurisdiction of a manorial estate or equivalent.